dxbr/BlockNin/replit.md

 - Set up workflow for development server
 - Configured autoscale deployment
 - Changed default port in production server to 5000
+- Migrated RPC endpoint from `https://testnet-rpc.monad.xyz/` to `https://rpc.ankr.com/monad_testnet`
+- Updated blockchain.ts and megaeth-rpc.ts to use new Ankr RPC URL

 ## Notes
 - The project originally used pnpm but works with npm in Replit